 Meet the new director of York County's LIU 12

-After a monthslong national search, Lincoln Intermediate Unit 12's board of directors approved a new executive director who hopes to bring forward thinking and a knack for building connections.
+After a monthslong national search, Lincoln Intermediate Unit 12's board of directors approved a new executive director, who hopes to bring forward thinking and a knack for building connections.

-Jeffrey West was appointed by the board at its monthly meeting Tuesday, Jan.
+Jeffrey West was appointed by the board at its monthly meeting on Tuesday, Jan.
 8, and will serve a four-year term beginning in early spring.

 He is currently completing his work as chief administrator for the Nebraska Educational Service Unit 13, in Scottsbluff, Nebraska.